bdash/bn-bdash-extras/README.md

 An assortment of helpers that I've found to be useful when writing Binary Ninja plug-ins in Rust.

+## Supported Binary Ninja versions

+The development branch is compatible with Binary Ninja's 5.3-dev releases.
+Support for stable Binary Ninja versions is available on other branches.

 ## Activity configuration

 Upstreamed!
 See the [`activity`](https://dev-rust.binary.ninja/binaryninja/workflow/activity/index.html) module.